fwd/nano-js/README.md

 await nano.rpc({ action: "block_count" })
 ```

-## ENCRYPTION
+## IMPORT/EXPORT

-> JSON string is encrypted with AES-256 using a user defined secret.
+> A JSON string is encrypted with AES-256 using a user defined secret.

 ```js
 nano.offline({